fambon/p-behavioral-cloning/README.md

 ![Left, center and right image][image01]

-This value of 0.1 was determined to be good value after numerous experiments.
+This value of 0.1 was determined to be a good value after numerous experiments.

 ![+0.1 steering correction][image02] ![Center steering][image03] ![-0.1 steering correction][image04]